Thursday, February 25, 2010

 Ban entities from paying voters to vote or not vote.

-Prohibit political campaigns from transferring campaign contributions to entities employing, run by or owned by candidates--plus first, second, and third degree relatives of candidates.
+Prohibit political campaigns from transferring campaign contributions to entities employing, run by or owned by candidates--plus the first, second, and third degree relatives of candidates.

-Make 99 years hard labor the mandatory minimum sentence for illegal election fraud involving more than five ballots in a single election.
+Make 99 years hard labor the mandatory minimum sentence for election fraud involving more than five ballots in a single election.

 Broaden the definition of lobbying to include conversations with and gifts to elected politicians, political candidates, and political appointees from corporate and nonprofit executives and board members.